Virginia City, Nevada

-Virginia City is a census-designated place (CDP) that is the county seat of Storey County, Nevada, and the largest community in the county.
+Virginia City is a census-designated place (CDP) that is the county seat of Storey County, Nevada, United States, and the largest community in the county.
 The city is a part of the Reno–Sparks Metropolitan Statistical Area.

 Virginia City developed as a boomtown with the 1859 discovery of the Comstock Lode, the first major silver deposit discovery in the United States, with numerous mines opening.
 The population peaked in the mid-1870s, with an estimated 25,000 residents.
 The mines' output declined after 1878, and the population declined as a result.
 As of the 2020 Census, the population of Virginia City was 787.

 History

 Peter O'Riley and Patrick McLaughlin are credited with the discovery of the Comstock Lode.
 Henry T. P. Comstock's name was associated with the discovery through his own machinations.
 According to folklore, James Fennimore, nicknamed Old Virginny Finney, christened the town when he tripped and broke a bottle of whiskey at a saloon entrance in the northern section of Gold Hill, soon to become Virginia City.

 In another story, the Ophir Diggings were named in honor of Finney as he was "one of the first discoverers of that mining locality, and one of the most successful prospectors in that region".
 Finney "was the best judge of placer ground in Gold Canyon", locating the quartz footwall of the Ophir on 22 February 1858, the placers on Little Gold Hill on 28 January 1859, and the placers below Ophir in 1857.

 After the discovery of the Comstock Lode in 1859, the town developed seemingly overnight on the eastern slopes of Mount Davidson, perched at a 6200-foot elevation.
 Below the town were dug intricate tunnels and shafts for silver mining.
 The Comstock Lode discovery and subsequent growth of Virginia City was unequaled by the history of other precious metal discoveries.

 Virginia City's silver ore discoveries were not part of the California Gold Rush, which occurred 10 years before.
 At the time of the discovery of the Comstock Lode, silver was considered the monetary equal of gold, and all production was purchased by the federal government for use in coinage.
 In 1873, silver was demonetized by the government, in large part due to the flood of silver into international markets from the silver mines of Virginia City.